 19 It is important to observe that the subject RPAS may be utilized indoor, for a preliminary sweep of a building before the actual intervention of the manned teams.
-This typical operational scenario should be taken into account
+This typical operational scenario should be taken into account when setting the boundaries of technical clearance for the subject RPAS, especially in terms of GPS signal coverage and the presence of "involved" or "uninvolved" personnel.

-2.10.
-Residual Risk estimation
+2.10 Residual Risk estimation